A practical type theory for symmetric monoidal categories: Introduction

+Since many readers will be more familiar with other syntaxes for monoidal categories such as intuitionistic linear logic or string diagrams, it is worth saying a few words about their complementary relationship to our type theory, and in particular how and why they can all coexist.

+Intuitionistic linear logic was discussed briefly above; from our present point of view, it has the disadvantages of a heavy and unintuitive ``match'' syntax for decomposing elements of tensor products.
+However, it also has definite advantages,\footnote{I am indebted to Matt Oliveri for these points.} such as an asymptotically more concise syntax: the present type theory involves much duplication of terms, since the arguments of a function are repeated in every component of its output.
+This matters little for the examples we consider here, but might become more important if it were ever implemented at scale in a computer proof assistant.
+Intuitionistic linear logic also cleanly extends to a syntax for \emph{closed} monoidal categories, whereas with our current type theory this seems difficult.

-String diagrams (a.k.a.\ graphical calculus) are another well-known and very powerful tool for working with structures in many kinds of monoidal categories.
-Like any tool, they have both strengths and weaknesses.
+String diagrams (a.k.a.\ graphical calculus) are another well-known and very powerful tool for working with structures in many kinds of monoidal categories, which also have both strengths and weaknesses.
 String diagrams are at their best when dealing with structures whose axioms ``don't change the topology'', such as dual pairs and Frobenius algebras, since in this case many proofs are simply topological deformations.
 For structures whose axioms do change the topology, such as bialgebras and Hopf algebras, string diagrams are still useful, but in such cases only some of the proof steps can be reduced to simple topological deformations: generally those steps involving pure \emph{naturality} conditions.

-I view the type theory presented here as complementary to string diagrams, with different strengths and weaknesses.
-It does not ``see'' the topological nature of structures such as dual pairs and Frobenius algebras, so in such situations string diagrams may be preferable.
+By contrast, our type theory does not ``see'' the topological nature of dual pairs and Frobenius algebras.
 However, it represents most naturality conditions as \emph{syntactic identities}, making them completely invisible; for instance, the two middle steps in \cref{fig:cyclicity} disappear entirely in~\eqref{eq:intro-antipode-uniq}.
 Moreover, it leverages a different intuition, allowing us to think of objects of an arbitrary monoidal category as ``sets'' with ``elements'' (modulo certain ``linearity'' restrictions).
-This is particularly useful for coalgebraic and Hopf-type structures --- perhaps unsurprisingly, given the origin of our syntax in Sweedler notation.
+This seems to be particularly useful for coalgebraic and Hopf-type structures --- perhaps unsurprisingly, given the origin of our syntax in Sweedler notation.

 Another difference is that string diagrams incarnate categorical duality in an obvious way --- by simply rotating or reflecting a string diagram --- while our type theory breaks this duality, treating inputs and outputs differently.
 One might consider this an advantage of string diagrams.
 But breaking duality in the syntax is part of what gives us the above advantages (notably the view of types as sets), and it also means that duality becomes a nontrivial and useful technique: in a situation that is not self-dual, we can choose which orientation of the type theory is most convenient.
 For instance, in \cref{sec:weak-bimonoids} we will use our type theory to show that the antipode of a (weak) Hopf monoid is a monoid anti-homomorphism; it then follows by duality that it is also a comonoid anti-homomorphism, although a direct proof of the latter in our syntax would be less intuitive.